ragoragino/py-hawkes/README.md

 | Power-Law     | 3              | C              | 4,897,456     | 48.083    |
 | Power-Law     | 3              | Q              | 4,706,320     | 100.749   |

 where C means constant base intensity and Q quadratic base intensity.
+All quadratic routines are run with the general procedure
+(i.e. sim_gen_hawkes).